pieterjm/hackable_esp_device/README.md

 # Hackable ESP8266 device
-Firmware for ESP8266 based device (D1 Mini board) with designed vunerabilities to practice with ethical hacking.
+Firmware for ESP8266 based device (D1 Mini board) with designed vunerabilities to practice ethical hacking.
 The software is tested on the following boards:

 * D1 Mini